 Public and private health care payers control costs and influence drug pricing through a variety of mechanisms, including through negotiating discounts with the manufacturers and through the use of tiered formularies and other mechanisms that provide preferential access to certain drugs over others within a therapeutic class.
 Payers also set other criteria to govern the uses of a drug that will be deemed medically appropriate and therefore reimbursed or otherwise covered.
 Payers may require physicians to seek approval from them before a product will be reimbursed or covered, commonly referred to as prior authorization.
 In particular, many public and private health care payers limit reimbursement and coverage to the uses of a drug that are either approved by the FDA or appear in a recognized drug compendium.
-Drug compendia are publications that summarize the available medical evidence for particular drug products and identify which uses of a drug are supported or not supported by the available evidence, whether or not such uses have been approved by the FDA.
-For example, in the case of Medicare Part D coverage for oncology drugs, the Medicare Modernization Act, with certain exceptions, provides for Medicare coverage of unapproved uses of an FDA-approved drug if the unapproved use is reasonable and necessary and is supported by one or more citations in CMS-approved compendia, such as the National Comprehensive Cancer Network Drugs and Biologics Compendium.
-Different pricing and reimbursement schemes exist in other countries.
-For example, in the European Union, governments influence the price of pharmaceutical products through their pricing and reimbursement rules and control of national health care systems that fund a large part of the cost of such products to consumers.
+Drug compendia are publications that summarize the available medical evidence for particular drug products and identify which uses of a drug are supported by the available evidence, whether or not such uses have been approved by the FDA.
+For example, in the case of Medicare Part D coverage for onclogy drugs, the Medicare Modernization Act, with certain exceptions, provides for Medicare coverage of unapproved uses of an FDA-approved drug if the unapproved use is reasonable and necessary and is supported by one or more citations in CMS-approved compendia, such as the National Comprehensive Cancer Network Drugs and Biologics Compendium.
+Different pricing and reimbursement rules and control of national health care systems that fund a large part of the cost of such products to consumers.
 The approach taken varies from member state to member state.
 Some jurisdictions operate positive or negative list systems under which products may only be marketed once a reimbursement price has been agreed.
 Other member states allow companies to fix their own prices for medicines, but monitor and control company profits and may limit or restrict reimbursement.
 The downward pressure on health care costs in general, and prescription drugs in particular, has become very intense.
 As a result, increasingly high barriers are being erected to the entry of new products, as exemplified by the actions of the National Institute for Clinical Excellence in the United Kingdom, which evaluates the data supporting new medicines and passes reimbursement recommendations to the government.
 In addition, in some countries cross-border imports from low-priced markets (parallel imports) exert a commercial pressure on pricing within a country.